 Requirements: This diploma will be awarded to students who have successfully completed 30 credits including 18 compulsory credits and 12 optional credits.
 Such credits will be based on the discipline-specific expectations and assessment policies as set out in the provincial curriculum policy documents.
 Of these 30 credits at least 2 must be online learning credits.
-In addition, a student must complete the Grade 10 Literacy Test or the Ontario Secondary School Literacy Course and the community involvement requirements.
+In addition, a student must complete the Ontario Secondary School Literacy Requirement and the community involvement requirements.